RURAL PURGE: The Day Hollywood Killed the Great Conservative Comedies & Westerns

 The comedy-astute Steve Allen pointed this out in his 1981 book FUNNY PEOPLE: “Humor has swung to the left… The great majority of American entertainers are at the very least affiliated with the Democrats.
 Their social sympathies incline to the left…”

-“American Conservatives,” Steve explained, “love the amiable, traditional sort of folk humor they derive from such as The Beverly Hillbillies, Gomer Pyle, Mayberry…”
+“American Conservatives,” Steve went on to explain, “love the amiable, traditional sort of folk humor they derive from such as The Beverly Hillbillies, Gomer Pyle, Mayberry…”

 Conservative humour has always been about character, story and golden days of yesteryear.
 Jokes downright corny — we love country corn!
 Flaky characters.
 Story-lines more about family and friendship, loyalty and allegiance, sentiment and memory.
 Downhome music.
 Homecomings.
 Old friends gathered on a Mayberry evening porch…